The History of ADHD

 1700s: First Descriptions

 One of the earliest known descriptions of behaviour resembling ADHD came from Scottish physician Sir Alexander Crichton.
-In 1798, he described individuals with “mental restlessness” who struggled to maintain attention, even in the absence of obvious external distractions, an observation that aligns closely with today’s inattentive subtype of ADHD (Palmer & Finger, 2001).
+In 1798, he described individuals with "mental restlessness" who struggled to maintain attention.

 1800s: Fidgety Phil

-In 1845, German psychiatrist Heinrich Hoffmann published Struwwelpeter, a children’s book that included the character “Fidgety Phil.”
-Although fictional, the character’s persistent movement and inability to stay seated mirrored behaviours we now associate with hyperactivity.
-This cultural artifact suggests societal recognition of such behaviours long before medical terminology existed.
+In 1845, German psychiatrist Heinrich Hoffmann published Struwwelpeter, a children's book that included the character "Fidgety Phil."
+The character's persistent movement mirrored behaviours associated with hyperactivity.

 1902: A Medical Condition?

 British pediatrician Sir George Still presented lectures to the Royal College of Physicians describing a group of children who were unusually impulsive, inattentive, and unable to regulate their behaviour.
-Importantly, Still emphasized that these traits were not due to poor parenting, but to a constitutional abnormality, thereby framing the behaviour within a medical model (Lange et al., 2010).
+Still emphasized these traits resulted "to a constitutional abnormality," framing behavior within a medical model.

 The Emergence of a Medical Condition